 Day 3: Louisville, Kentucky to Pigeon Forge, Tennessee

 We packed up our stuff and got on the road to Pigeon Forge.
 Before we could leave Kentucky we made a quick lunch stop at the original Kentucky Fried Chicken.
-The stop is part fast food/part museum of Kentucky Fried Chicken- all fun!
+The stop is part fast food/part museum of Kentucky Fried Chicken and really fun!
 It was a great lunch spot and perfect to add a little more to our drive.

 From there we made our way to Pigeon Forge, Tennessee.
 We took the day to relax and enjoy our cabin.